 For instance, a family law attorney could send thank you/donation cards to all former clients who refer a friend:

 “Thank you for your referral.
 As a sign of our appreciation, we would like to donate $50 to a charity of your choice.
-Please contact us at [phone number] or [email] to tell us which organization is nearest to your heart.
+Please contact us at or to tell us which organization is nearest to your heart.
 If you are too busy to reach out within 30 days, we would be honored to make a donation to the Austin Happy Foster Families Association on your behalf.”

 Rewarding clients with a gift that they can enjoy—the knowledge that they helped support a charity with their actions—establishes an emotional bond with your law firm that can result in happier clients, a stronger brand, and more referrals in the future.